 Here’s how to make Shiratama Dango.
 A lot of readers told me it’s much easier to find mochiko in grocery stores, so I’m using mochiko in this video.
 However, the recipe below includes measurements for both mochiko and shiratamako and the methods are the same.

 Recipes with Shiratama Dango

 For Dango with Mochiko

 - ⅓ cup mochiko (glutinous rice flour/sweet rice flour)

 - ½ tsp sugar

-If you're using Shiratamako (I prefer this over mochiko):
+For Dango with Shiratamako (I prefer this over mochiko)